 - Read our in-depth Sony ZV-1 review

-As well as fantastic stills quality, you also get superb video recording too.
-On top of that, you get a touch-sensitive screen, plus an excellent EVF and generally very good handling.
+In testing, we found the quality of both stills and video to be fantastic.
+The RX10 Mark IV also benefits from a touch-sensitive screen, plus a stellar EVF and generally very good handling.
 The five-axis image stabilization comes in handy when using that long lens, even if there is a slight hint of vignetting at the far edges of the frame.
-You can shoot both raw files and JPEGs, while a full complement of shooting options are available for keen photographers.
-It's bulky and expensive, but for sheer versatility it's hard to beat the RX10 Mark IV.
+You can shoot both raw files and JPEGs, while a full complement of shooting modes are available for keen photographers.

 - Read our in-depth Sony Cyber-shot RX10 IV review